canonical/jhack/README.md

 You can permanently enable devmode by setting `~/.config/jhack/config.toml` (see `jhack conf`) and set `[general]enable_destructive_commands_NO_PRODUCTION_zero_guarantees` to `true`.

+To view example 'destructive' and 'yolo' profiles, you can run:

+> `jhack conf destructive`
+> `jhack conf yolo`

 Otherwise, set the `JHACK_PROFILE=devmode` envvar to run a single command without the confirmation prompt.

 As only exception, nuke has a double safeguard in that even if you enable devmode, you will still get a confirmation prompt.